Mish0918/Energy-Consumption-Dashboard/README.md

 # Attendance-Tracker-Dashboard
 #For setting up the app on local

-Step1: Clone the app using git clone
+Step1: Fork the app in your repo

 Step2: Run npm install in the project folder on your local machine